What is Link Juice?

 Google has taken further steps to reduce link spam by introducing a final Penguin 4.0 algorithm update that can supposedly understand if a dofollow link is spammy, essentially removing the need for nofollow tags and disavows.

 Wahooo, I have a link from a website.
 Give me that juice!

 Link equity is highly dependent upon the context in which the backlink is given.
 This means that the topic of a website’s page that is linking to your content must be related to what your page is about.
 Consider these two linking scenarios:

 Resources are another great example of relative links.
-Users need resource pages to learn more about stuff.
+Users need resource pages to learn more about a given topic.
 SEOs also love a natural link on a resource page.
-However, if the link is not helpful, chances are it won’t be passing any of that precious holy link water.
+However, if the link is not helpful, chances are it won’t be passing a significant amount of that precious holy link water.